 We feel this list requires one further principle:

 - Version control: Data requirements change, be it new sources, processes, or applications.
-The traditional method of working with live data is dangerous and can cause costly problems for any organization.
+Working with live data with no checks is dangerous and can cause costly problems for any organization.
 A data product should take software best practices of distributed version control so data products can be branched and tested before rolling out changes.
 This will enable quicker development time and less headaches for the business.

 Data as a product architecture